 How can you differentiate yourself from other agencies if your strategies are out of date?
 We have you covered.

 Our webinars and training guides are there to help you with the education aspect of SEO.
-There are tons of resource materials in the dashboard, and we’re always updating it with new ones that align with the needs of agencies – from developing your pitch and overcoming objections, to expanding your SEO knowledge base.
+There are tons of resource materials in the dashboard, and we’re always updating it with new ones that align with the needs of agencies – from knowing how to sell SEO with a high close rate, to expanding your SEO knowledge base.

 Why settle for being good when you can do more and sell more?
 We’ve taken in partners with start-up status and have seen them grow their business to six-digit revenue status by simply following the steps I’ve enumerated above and maximizing the dashboard’s capabilities.
 And the good news is you can also be like them — or achieve even more.